GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 use an existing DNS client implementation that does so, and MAY rely on that client's rate limiting logic to avoid issuing excessive queries.
-Otherwise, a gateway MUST provide a rate limit for the DNS queries, and its default settings MUST NOT permit more than 10 queries for any 100-millisecond period (though this MAY be overridable by administrative configuration).
+Otherwise, a gateway MUST provide a rate limit for the DNS queries, and its default settings SHOULD NOT permit more than 10 queries for any 100-millisecond period (though this MAY be overridable by administrative configuration).

 As the resolved IP addresses arrive, the Happy Eyeballs algorithm sorts them according to the requirements and recommendations given in
-{{ordering}}, and attempts connections with the corresponding relays under the algorithm restrictions and guidelines given in {{RFC8085}} for the "Establishment of one connection, which cancels all other attempts" phase.
+{{ordering}}, and attempts connections with the corresponding relays under the algorithm restrictions and guidelines given in {{RFC8305}} for the "Establishment of one connection, which cancels all other attempts" phase.
+As described in Section 3 of {{RFC8305}}, DNS resolution is treated as asynchronous, and connection initiation does not wait for lagging DNS responses.

 ###Connection Definition {#connection-def}